Hennamann/Adobe-Story-Desktop-App/README.md

 It also tweaks a few things, like removing the obnoxious "Looking for the old version?" prompt from the top menu.

 ## Installation
+You can download precompiled binaries for OS X, Windows and Linux in the [releases](https://github.com/Hennamann/Adobe-Story-Desktop-App/releases) section.

 ## Development Setup